-- 6. Roll the wheel to choose 3 GUARD ALARM LEVEL and then push the wheel or the left button. - 7.
+- 5. Roll the wheel to choose 3 GUARD ALARM LEVEL and then push the wheel. - 6.
 Roll the wheel to choose echo strength level which will trigger the alarm and then push the wheel or the left button.
-"4" is highest strength. - 8.
-Roll the wheel to choose 5 ALARM SOUND LEVEL and then push the wheel or the left button. - 9.
-Roll the wheel to choose audible alarm volume, from among LOW, MID and HIGH, and then push the wheel or the left button. - Note: 5 ALARM SOUND LEVEL also sets the level of the audible alarm for the watch alarm.
-9 AUDIO ALARM enables or disables the audio alarm. - 10.
-Push the right button twice to close the menu.
+"4" is highest strength. - 7.
+Roll the wheel to choose 5 ALARM SOUND LEVEL and then push the wheel. - 8.
+Roll the wheel to choose audible alarm volume, from among LOW, MID and HIGH, and then push the wheel.

+Note: 5 ALARM SOUND LEVEL also sets the level of the audible alarm for the watch alarm.
+9 AUDIO ALARM enables or disables the audio alarm.

+9. Push the right button twice to close the menu.